 Copper Canyon (Barranca del Cobre), located in the Sierra Madre Mountains of northwestern Mexico in the state of Chihuahua, is four times larger than the Grand Canyon.
 It is a series of 20 canyons which includes four massive gorges covering 25,000 square miles.

-September in this part of Mexico is when the vegetation including the wildflowers comes to life, the streams and waterfalls begin to flow after the summer rains, and the temperatures are more moderate at the rim as well as in the canyons.
+September and October in this part of Mexico is when the vegetation including the wildflowers comes to life, the streams and waterfalls begin to flow after the summer rains, and the temperatures are more moderate at the rim as well as in the canyons.
 Nature lovers at all levels:gardeners, naturalists, and botanists; hikers; birders; geologists; and anyone else with a sense of adventure–will find the Copper Canyon tour (limited to 8 people) a unique trip of a lifetime.

 The tour of Copper Canyon will include a train ride on the historic Copper Canyon Railroad (Chihuahua-Pacific Railway), one of the world’s most spectacular and scenic train rides.
 When you board the train at the Bahuichivo station, you are at about 8,000 feet in elevation, and as you gradually descend in elevation, you pass through tunnels and cross bridges as you are leaving the magnificent Copper Canyon region.
 The tour will end in the city of Los Mochis.